James Bay Road website

 Km 582: Brisay

-This is looking along the road continuing on to Caniapuscau.
+This is looking along the road continuing on to Caniapiscau.

-For most vehicles this is the end of the road.
-The road from here to Caniapiscau is very rough and a 4-wheel drive vehicle is required.
+The road from here to Caniapiscau is rougher and a 4-wheel drive vehicle is recommended by Hydro Quebec.
 The main reason for this is the very coarse gravel used for this road - there's large rocks littering the road surface.
+However, I have heard from people who have driven this road in ordinary passenger cars and they say it is fine.
+You do have to keep your eyes open for the larger rocks though.

 To continue to Caniapiscau, when coming in to the Brisay area, turn right at the "T" junction, follow the signs to the "Belvedere", then turn left at the signs for "Belvedere" and "Caniapiscau" (the sign for Caniapiscau indicates that it is 92km away, but all other sources say that the Trans-Taiga Road ends at km 666).
 Continue straight, over the control structure past the "Belvederes".
 There are no further signs indicating that this is the road to Caniapiscau.